-The projector has a built-in mono speaker which is designed to provide basic audio functionality accompanying data presentations for business purposes only.
-It is not designed for, nor intended for stereo audio reproduction use as might be expected in home theater or home cinema applications.
-Any stereo audio input (if provided), is mixed into a common mono audio output through the projector speaker.
+The projector has built-in mono speakers which are designed to provide basic audio functionality accompanying data presentations for business purposes only.
+They are not designed for, nor intended for stereo audio reproduction use as might be expected in home theater or home cinema applications.
+Any stereo audio input (if provided), is mixed into a common mono audio output through the projector speakers.

-Connecting an HDMI device
+Connecting a HDMI source device